JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

 At some point, you might want to put your project in a "Julia Package", but that's beyond the scope of this tutorial.
 Consult the documentation and your favorite Chatbot for help.
 Especially check out `] dev MyPackage` in contrast to `] add MyPackage`.

 ## Additional Remarks & Tips
-1. Embrace the *interactivity of the REPL*: it really is (one of) Julias superpower.
+1. Embrace the *interactivity of the REPL*: it really is (one of) Julia's superpowers.
 Play around with objects, make use of the help mode and use functions like `propertynames()`.
 2. Get to know the package manager.
 It is really good!
 However, package management is not a trivial problem so package managers tend to be non-trivial.
 Read the docs and try to understand it.
 Just using it by trial and error will lead to major frustration down the road.
 Especially the option to `] dev` packages and define local [sources](https://pkgdocs.julialang.org/v1.12/toml-files/#The-%5Bsources%5D-section) can be very powerful tools.
 3. Seek help.
 The [julia discourse](https://discourse.julialang.org/) and the [Julia Slack](https://julialang.org/slack/) and the [Julia Zulip](https://julialang.zulipchat.com/) are great platforms to post your problems and get help from the community.